openclosed-dev/squall/README.md

 Every distribution file includes 64-bit Java runtime.
 There are no plans to support 32-bit platforms.

-After the installation was completed, your console window need to be closed and reopened for reloading the PATH environment variable modified during the process.
+After the installation was completed, your console window need to be closed and reopened for reloading the PATH environment variable modified during the installation process.

 If the zip format is convenient, all you have to do is to unpack the archive wherever you prefer and add the directory to the PATH environment variable.